mjebdev/harbour-quaycentral/README.md

 Licensed under GNU GPLv3.

-App icon by JSEHV @ GitHub.
+App icon by JSEHV.
 Thanks for the contribution!

 <h3>Requirements</h3>